code-with-max/godot-google-play-iapp/README.md

   See the variant of response [here](https://github.com/code-with-max/godot-google-play-iapp/blob/master/examples/details_inapp.json)

 - The plugin also includes all standard [BillingResponseCode](https://developer.android.com/reference/com/android/billingclient/api/BillingClient.BillingResponseCode) messages as a key in the dictionary called `response_code`.
 Additionally, it adds a `debug_message` key if the code indicates an error.

+## Signals Descriptions (Event listeners)

+### Test signal

+Returns a String value.

+`helloResponse`: Emitted when a response to a hello message is received.

+### Information signals

+Does not return anything.

+`startConnection`: Emitted when the connection to Google Play Billing starts.

+`connected`: Emitted when successfully connected to Google Play Billing.

+`disconnected`: Emitted when disconnected from Google Play Billing.

+## Billing signals

+Returns a Dictionary of Godot type.

+`query_purchases`: Emitted when a query for purchases is successful.

+`query_purchases_error`: Emitted when there is an error querying purchases.

+`query_product_details`: Emitted when a query for product details is successful.

+`query_product_details_error`: Emitted when there is an error querying product details.

+`purchase_error`: Emitted when there is an error during the purchase process.

+`purchase_updated`: Emitted when the purchase information is updated.

+`purchase_cancelled`: Emitted when a purchase is cancelled.

+`purchase_update_error`: Emitted when there is an error updating the purchase information.

+`purchase_consumed`: Emitted when a purchase is successfully consumed.

+`purchase_consumed_error`: Emitted when there is an error consuming the purchase.

+`purchase_acknowledged`: Emitted when a purchase is successfully acknowledged.

+`purchase_acknowledged_error`: Emitted when there is an error acknowledging the purchase.

 ## Step-by-step set up guide